rmflight/reviews.McDermottMDR/README.md

 #### PILGram Algorithmic Details

 Again I acknowledge that this is not the place to detail the full inner-workings of the PILGram algorithm, and the example in the text for BMI is useful.
 However, most genetic algorithms have a defined chromosome length defining the solution.
 I would have expected an analogous situation for PILGram, in that one would have to define the **length** of the regular expression.
 This does not appear to be the case here, given the variety of reg-ex's noted for Zinc fingers and MDRs.
-As far as I can tell, this is likely due to the way that individual trees can be recombined, but it is not clear from the text how different length reg-exes result.Clarification of how different length regexes result would be useful.
+As far as I can tell, this is likely due to the way that individual trees can be recombined, but it is not clear from the text how different length regexes result.Clarification of how different length regexes result would be useful.

 #### Physiochemical Properties and TMR